InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 are also now used in ITK.
 As a consequence, due to limitations in C++11 support Visual Studio 2013 (MSVC 12.0) and other older C++ complilers cannot be used to build ITK from 5.0 and forward.

+Errors similar to `error: conversion from 'int' to 'typename InterpolatorType::Pointer'` are a result of further type safty for dealing with pointers.
+Enhancements in nullptr behavior in ITKv5 provide more clear type checking and respect the nullptr identifier.
+The 'long 0' value known as NULL causes an abiguity for overload compilations of the ITKv5 smartpointers.
+To be backwards compatible with pre C++11 compilers use the `ITK_NULLPTR` designation, otherwise replace NULL and 0 initialization of `itk::SmartPointer` with nullptr.

 Availability of the C++11 standard allows use of many Standard Library features.
 These were previously implemented as portable ITK classes.
 The standard library classes are preferred over ITK's implementations.